 1 3/4 cups Country Crock Plant Cream, divided

 1 teaspoon vanilla extract

-Until next time, Happy New Year and happy baking!
+Until next time, happy baking!